zapta/arm/pro-mini/README.md

 3. In the *Main* tab set the Location field to *${workspace_loc:/arm_pro_mini_lib/tools/copy_bin_to_usb_isp.sh}* and set the Arguments field to *${project_name} ${project_loc} ${config_name:${project_name}}*
 4. In the *Common* tab check *External Tools* to display the external tool icon in the tool bar.
 5. Click *Close*.
-6. To build and download switch the ARM PRO MINI board to USB/ISP mode (reset while the ISP button is pressed, explained above), then click on the *External Tool* icon and run USB/ISP.
+6. To build and download switch the ARM PRO MINI board to USB/ISP mode by pressing the ISP button (note: older versions of the board require release the RST button while the ISP button is pressed), then click on the *External Tool* icon and run USB/ISP.
 When the build and download are completed, reset your ARM PRO MINI board to start the new program you just downloaded.

 <br>